 Acupressure is an ancient Chinese therapy that is practiced by health professionals all around the world.
-However with rising stress levels & chronic pain statistics, many choose to enjoy the treatment from the comfort of their own home!
+However with rising stress levels and chronic pain statistics, many choose to enjoy the treatment from the comfort of their own home.
+Unlike acupuncture, acupressure does not puncture the skin and is a non-invasive manual tool, used to massage the acupoints around the body, relieving pressure.

 1 ) NATURAL PAIN RELIEF

-I know, laying on a bed of small spikes hardly sounds like it would be relaxing & elevating for pain but in my experience, it is true!
-You'll have to try it for yourself if your sceptical & see how your body reacts to acupressure.
-It is worth remembering that we all have varying tolerances to pain and depending on where you hold tension in your body, it may be more comfortable for you to lie on your mat or stand or place an extra cushion underneath the mat while using it.
+I know, laying on a bed of small spikes hardly sounds like it would be relaxing and elevating for pain but in my experience, it is most certainly true.
+You'll have to try it for yourself if you're sceptical and see how your body reacts to acupressure.
+It is worth remembering that we all have varying tolerances to pain and depending on where you hold tension in your body, it may be more comfortable for you to lie on your spikes acupressure mat or stand or place an extra cushion underneath the mat while using it.

 2 ) LOWERS HIGH BLOOD PRESSURE

 Clinical trials have been conducted, looking at the impact of acupressure on patients with hypertension.
-These trials found that blood pressure of patients was lowered for a period of at least, 30 minutes.
+These trials found that acupressure lowered blood pressure in patients for at least 30 minutes.
 More research is needed to see the extent to which acupressure can reduce blood pressure on a long term basis, however the project proved it to be effective as a short term solution with the recommendation of using acupressure safely at home, 5 - 7 times a week for 20 - 30 minutes each time.
+Read more about how long you should use an acupressure mat for on our website.

 3 ) RELEASES ENDORPHINS